shelcia/noobcodes-docs/docs/facebook/sort-colors.md

 ### Problem Statement

-Given an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
+Given an array `nums` with `n` objects colored red, white, or blue, sort them [in-place](https://en.wikipedia.org/wiki/In-place_algorithm) so that objects of the same color are adjacent, with the colors in the order red, white, and blue.

-We will use the integers 0, 1, and 2 to represent the color red, white, and blue, respectively.
+We will use the integers `0`, `1`, and `2` to represent the color red, white, and blue, respectively.

 You must solve this problem without using the library's sort function.